26th International Interdisciplinary Conference on the Environment

 The Laboratorio Nacional de Ciencias de la Sostenibilidad-IE, will present “Let’s Mobilize Together the Planet to Fight Against Climate Change”, a climate change panel dedicated to mobilizing all sectors of society to address the rising risks of a warmer planet.
 Panelists will address the successful practices that are happening at the local level as well as the many gaps in climate mitigation, adaptation and collaboration.
 They will look at the necessary deconstruction of ingrained societal structures that is required to prevent further planetary harm and remain on earth.
 The IEA and LANCIS have partnered with Restauracion Ecológica y Desarrollo,(REDES), to present, “The Future of Chinampas: A Perspective From Its People”.
 We expect this documentary to bring attention to Xochimilco, a sensitive and important agroecosystem in the southern part of Mexico City.

+A welcome speech from Miguel Sague will be dedicated to acknowledging the sacred land of Mexico followed by a bilingual address from Dr. Jose Manuel Saniger Blesa.
 A special keynote address will be presented by Dr. Meenal Shrivastava.
 Her address will focus on how we can as students, scholars, and stakeholders, contribute to the evolution of a just and inclusive society.
 Shrivastava expresses , “Imagining a post-pandemic world is an opportunity to consider ways to transform current political-economic structures and to examine our role in propping up unjust and inequitable institutions as individuals, communities, and nation states.”

 When we can safely congregate again, we will hold another meeting in Mexico City to complete the "in-person" experience.